-I’d like to introduce a fascinating concept which I deal with every day.
+I’d like to introduce a fascinating injury recovery concept which I deal with every day.
 A lot of people will injure themselves and they’ll get better.
 They’ll twist a wrist or an ankle or hurt something, and they’ll get better within 4-6 weeks and it’s gone.
 They’re cured.
 That’s very, very common.

 However, there is a large group of people who injure themselves initially, (sometimes the injury is small) but it doesn’t get better.
 Maybe they just bent over and felt something in their back or neck twist and three months later, it still hasn’t got better.